mtlynch/mtlynch.io/_posts/2017-06-27-greenpithumb.md

 Our most vexing problem was dirt.

 When we set out to build GreenPiThumb, we expected that soil moisture would increase on days we watered the plant and decrease on days we didn’t.
-GreenPiThumb’s job would simply be to maintain the correct soil moisture by adding water whenever the reading dropped below a certain threshold.
+GreenPiThumb’s job would simply be to maintain the correct moisture level by adding water whenever the reading dropped below a certain threshold.

 Below, we've used expensive and complex modeling software to visualize the soil moisture pattern we expected for GreenPiThumb: